"You're throwing your money away paying rent!"

 4. What are the opportunity costs of owning a home?

-When you buy a home, you'll need money for a down payment (typically equal to 10-20 percent of the purchase price), as well as property taxes, insurance, maintenance and repair costs.
+When you buy a home, you'll need money for a down payment, as well as property taxes, insurance, maintenance and repair costs.

 If your rent is cheaper than your mortgage, you may be able to invest the difference elsewhere and earn a better return over the long term instead of "putting all your eggs in one basket".